Logo - Integricare Preschool & Early Learning Centre

 No. Our approach is flexible according to each child and parental needs.
 Some centres have a designated “rest time” although Educators are very aware of the children’s needs and will provide quiet or relaxation time for the children as needed.
 Usually in long day care services, children will get tired and require a rest or sleep time.
 Also, the younger the children, the more likely they are to require a sleep.

+If your child is sick, you need to keep them at home.
+This can be hard, especially when families have work obligations, but necessary to protect the health of all children at the service.
 Please contact the service to inform the Educators your child will be absent.
 If the absence is due to a contagious illness the family is required to submit a medical certificate from a recognised medical practitioner when returning to the service, stating clearly that the child is fit and healthy to return.

 A drink bottle filled with water, hat, nappies (if required) and spare clothes.
 Sheets, meals are provided for Long Day Care services.
 Please label all items with your child’s name.